What is EDM in Surveying?

 Also, read: Lab Test on Aggregates at Site

-• In case of EDM equipment is carefully adjusted and precisely calibrated, instrumental errors ought to be exceedingly small
+In the case of EDM equipment is carefully adjusted and precisely calibrated, instrumental errors ought to be exceedingly small

 Schematic of retroreflector there D is the depth the prism fig no. -5

-• This constant can when be applied to all subsequent observations for proper correction.
+This constant can then be applied to all subsequent observations for proper correction.
 Although calibration by means of a baseline is favored, if one is not available, the constant can be obtained with the following procedure.

 AC + K = (AB + K ) + (BC + K)